Hugh Watt: Early life

 Watt was born in Perth, Western Australia, in 1912.
-His father, William Watt, was a mining engineer and his family emigrated to New Zealand in 1914 when he was two years old, settling in Auckland.
+His father, William Watt, was a mining engineer, and his family emigrated to New Zealand in 1914, when he was two years old, settling in Auckland.
 His father lost an arm in Australia and moved back to New Zealand to take up a position as a watchman at the Auckland Harbour Board.
-Watt attended Remuera Primary School and his headmaster was Sir Leslie Munro's father.
+Watt attended Remuera Primary School, where his headmaster was Sir Leslie Munro's father.

-He attended Seddon Memorial Technical College where he studied engineering and also played senior grade rugby for the Tech Old Boy's club.
-He became an apprentice engineer and joined the Engineers' Union of which he was a member for 16 years.
-He enjoyed his union membership, but never aspired to hold any office within it.
+Watt attended Seddon Memorial Technical College, where he studied engineering and also played senior grade rugby for the Tech Old Boys' club.
+He became an apprentice engineer and joined the Engineers' Union, of which he was a member for 16 years.
+He enjoyed his union membership but never aspired to hold any office within it.
 He established his own engineering business in 1947.
-He was director of the business, Hugh Watt & Coy Ltd., which operated in both engineering operations and sheet metal working.
-He continued to run the business (even while a minister) until 1969 when he accepted a doctor's advice to lessen his workload.
+He was director of the business, Hugh Watt & Coy Ltd, which operated in both engineering operations and sheet metal working.
+He continued to run the business (even while a minister) until 1969, when he accepted a doctor's advice to lessen his workload.
 Previously, in 1962, he had also reduced his workload by resigning as executive director of the Auckland City Development Association after one year in the role.
 He was succeeded by Allan Highet (later a National MP).

-He had married twice.
-First to Alice Merry Fowke from 1935 to 1965.
-He was divorced and then married Irene Frances Ray in 1968.
+Watt was married twice: first to Alice Merry Fowke from 1935 to 1965, when they divorced; and then to Irene Frances Ray from 1968.
 He had two sons and two daughters with his first wife.
-Watt was Australian-born, like Labour Party founders such as Harry Holland, Michael Joseph Savage, Bob Semple and Paddy Webb and later MPs such as Mabel Howard and Jerry Skinner.
-He was born on the same street that Australian Prime Minister John Curtin once lived, whom Watt was a great admirer of.
+Watt was Australian-born, like Labour Party founders such as Harry Holland, Michael Joseph Savage, Bob Semple, and Paddy Webb, and later MPs such as Mabel Howard and Jerry Skinner.
+He was born on the same street where Australian Prime Minister John Curtin, of whom Watt was a great admirer, once lived.